mljs/ml/doc/API.md

 This method runs the prediction for a new set of values.

+### predictor.score()

+This method is optional.
+It should return a value that represents the quality of a predictor.

 ### predictor.toJSON()

 This method should return plain JSON that enables to reload the current predictor.